-Instructors have two options in dealing with academic dishonesty, including plagiarism:

-- 1) If the instructor judges that a student has plagiarized inadvertently or because of a misunderstanding, the instructor may speak with the student to determine an appropriate remedy, such as a grade reduction and/or re-submission of the assignment.
-In this less formal procedure, a form will be signed by both the instructor and student, and sent to the Office of the Associate Dean, Student Affairs, College of Arts and Science.
-This record is kept until the student graduates or for five years, whichever is shorter, and serves to alert the Dean's office of repeated infractions. - 2) If an instructor believes the plagiarism is deliberate, or is unable to resolve the matter with the student, the instructor will make a formal allegation of academic misconduct to the Associate Dean, Student Affairs in the College of Arts and Science.
+Instructors have two options in dealing with academic dishonesty, including plagiarism: 1) Informal procedure.
+If the instructor judges that a student has plagiarized inadvertently or because of a misunderstanding, and if the incident is confirmed to be a first offence, the instructor may determine, with the student, an appropriate remedy, such as a grade reduction and/or re-submission of the assignment.
+In this procedure, a form will be signed by both the instructor and student, and sent to the Office of the Associate Dean, Student Affairs, College of Arts and Science.
+This record is kept until the student graduates or for five years, whichever is shorter, and serves to alert the Dean's office of repeated infractions.

+2) Formal procedure.
+If an instructor believes the plagiarism is deliberate, if it is extensive, if the incident is determined to be a repeat offence, or if the student contests the allegation, the instructor will make a formal allegation of academic misconduct to the Associate Dean, Student Affairs, College of Arts and Science.
 A hearing will then be called at the College level.
-If the committee finds that academic dishonesty has occurred, it will issue a penalty ranging from a zero for an assignment or examination to a zero for the course in question, to temporary suspension or permanent expulsion from the University.
+If the committee finds that academic dishonesty has occurred, it will issue a penalty ranging from a zero on the assignment or examination to a zero for the course in question, to temporary suspension or permanent expulsion from the University.

 Do not plagiarize; it is not worth the risk.
 If you have any doubt about what is and what is not allowed, talk to your instructor before you submit work.
-For more information on student academic integrity, see http://www.usask.ca/secretariat/student-conduct-appeals/academic-misconduct.php.
+For more information on student academic integrity, see https://academic-integrity.usask.ca/students.php c.
+Avoiding Plagiarism